DALSA-Lab/DTU-Scara-Robot/test/tracking_error/README.md

 use J1
-set ramp that is below max speed (max vel: pi rad/s)
+set ramp that is below max speed (max vel: 1.0 rad/s) max velocity constant for all tests

 ramp from -1.5707 to 1.5707 in 20s -> 0,15707 rad/s